dominuszain/NumericalMethods/Finite Difference Methods/README.md

 In this folder, I will detail the procedure for the numerical solution of partial differential equations using the finite difference method.
+The targeted PDE for this study is the one dimensional Heat Equation.
+This particular choice was made because the Schrodinger equation is in essence a Heat Equation as well.